k4u5h4L/discord-NLP-chatbot/README.md

 # Discord NLP Chatbot

-This chatbot uses [Dialogflow](https://dialogflow.com/) to power AI to the bot.
+This chatbot uses [Dialogflow](https://dialogflow.com/) to power AI of the bot.

 ## To install: